FreeRTOS/FreeRTOS/FreeRTOS/Demo/CORTEX_M3_MPS2_QEMU_GCC/Readme.md

 arm-none-eabi-gdb -q /path/to/executable/mps2_demo
 ```
 ## Demo
-This Demo implemets the blinky program, the user should expect to the the word
+This Demo implemets the blinky program, the user should expect the the word
 "blinking" to be repeatedly prited on the screen